telerik/maui-docs/controls/navigationview/overview.md

 # .NET MAUI NavigationView Overview

 The Telerik UI for .NET MAUI NavigationView is an adaptive control, used to build a consistent navigational experience in .NET MAUI applications.
 The navigation items are rendered in a vertical layout.
-You can take advantage of the different options for displaying the navigation pane; adding header and footer to the pane and customize its look.
+You can take advantage of the different options for displaying the navigation pane; adding header and footer to the pane and customizing its look.

 ![.NET MAUI NavigationView Overview](images/navigationview-overview.gif)